EERO SAARINEN, FAIA (1910-1961)

 1938 - The Jesse F. Spencer House, 8634 Nadine Avenue, Huntington Woods MI.
 Commissioned 1937.
 Saarinen’s first built commission independent of his father.
 1700 sf.
 The garage has subsequently been converted to living space; the room shingled; the windows replaced and in some instances reduced.

 1940 - The Charles J. and Ingrid V. Koebel House, 203 Cloverly Road, Grosse Point Farms MI.
 Commissioned 1937.
 Designed with Eliel Saarinen.
 Eero Saarinen's sister Pipsan Saarinen Swanson was the interior designer.
 Her husband Robert F. Swanson prepared final plans for the house in October 1939.
 Other members of the Saarinen family provided additional design elements, including custom-woven textiles and art objects.
 The two-story, five-bedroom flat-roofed house is 5600 sf.
+In 1985, James A. Kelly and Mariam C. Noland bought it from the Koebel family and restored it to its original condition.
+In 2009 it was listed on the National Register of Historic Places.

 1941 - The Samuel Bell House, New Hope PA.
 Unbuilt.